alexhokl/notes/tools.md

   markdown to presentation
 - [httpmole](https://github.com/jcchavezs/httpmole) - a CLI tool to mock
   response of an endpoint or proxy an endpoint
-- [gitleaks](https://github.com/zricethezav/gitleaks) - a CLI tool to check if
-  there is credential in any git commits
 - [AutoCannon](https://github.com/mcollina/autocannon) - a CLI tool to benchmark
   APIs
 - [dnsee](https://github.com/bschaatsbergen/dnsee) - a CLI tool to check DNS